ormsbee/ormsbee.github.io/_posts/2015-11-15-why-i-love-kafkas-design.md

 thousand times that (it wasn't wishful startup thinking — we already had those use cases).

-The problem is that for non-trivial applications, you often can't know what the "right abstractions" are until you understand your data at the desired scale.
+The problem is that for non-trivial applications, we often can't know what the "right abstractions" are until we understand our data at the desired scale.
 One of my favorite examples of this is [Kafka](http://kafka.apache.org/), an open source messaging system originally developed at LinkedIn.